strosu/learning-notes/courses/Introduction to Kotlin Programming.md

 Two keywords for defining variables:
 - var, for mutable values
-- val, for values that do not change (readonly equivalent?)
+- val, for immutable values
     - val const for true compile-time constants, similar to C#

-The type is usually infered by the compiler, so var x = 3 should be fine
+The type is usually infered by the compiler, so var x = 3 should be fine.
+When the compiler cannot infer, just append a suffix (literal constant), e.g. 10L is a Long type, 100F is Float with a value of 100

+There is no implicit conversion, even when it would be safe to do so, e.g. an int to a long.
+Instead, helper functions are used, e.g. .toLong()

 Primitives are capitalized, so Int, String, Boolean etc

 **All variables are reference types**; the compiler figures out the performance details and uses primites whenever possible

+# Loops

+## Ranges

+Ranges offer a nice solution for stuff like x >= 2 && x <=5, which can be rewritten as ``` x in 2..5 ``` (both ends of the range are considered as included)

+Use a..b for ranges, e.g. 1..100
+- for (a in 1..100) is the equivalent of a foreach
+- for (b in 1..100 step 5) is the equivalent form of a for - start, end and increment

+While loops are very standard:

+var i = 100
+while (i > 0) {
+    i--
+}

+Break can be used to exit the nearest enclosing loop early.
+Alternatively, we can break to a specific parent, but need labels in this case.

+Continue is used to move to the next iteration in the nearest enclosing loop.

 # Branching